OneDrive/apidoctor/readme.md

 Available commands are:

 * `print` - Print files, resources, and methods discovered in the documentation.
-* `links` - Verify links in the documentation aren't broken.
+* `check-links` - Verify links in the documentation aren't broken.
 * `check-docs` - Check for errors in the documentation's resources, requests, and response examples.
 * `check-service` - Check for differences between the documentation and service responses to documented requests.
 * `publish` - Create a sanitized version of the documentation without internal comments